 MuseScore automatically detects the sequence based on the first rehearsal mark in the selection—all rehearsal marks in the selection are then altered accordingly.
 The following sequences are possible:

-Rehearsal marks are a variety of system text, appearing both on the score and on every part.
-By default, they are in a large bold font, and enclosed in frames with rounded corners.
+By default, rehearsal marks are bold, in large font size, and enclosed in frames with rounded corners.
 All aspects of their appearance can be changed globally via the rehearsal mark Text style.